ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/file.md

 ### `{folder_id}`

-If the file is in a subfolder, will return ID of the folder.
-If the file is in root or upload directory, will return 0.
+The ID of the folder the file is in.
+If the file is in the top level folder of the upload directory, it will return 0.

 ### `{height}`